Zebulon York: Civil War

 When the state seceded from the Union in early 1861, York organized a company of the 14th Louisiana Infantry and served as its first captain.
 He was successively promoted to major and lieutenant colonel, and fought in the Peninsula Campaign in the summer of 1862.
 He was wounded during the Battle of Williamsburg.
 He displayed personal bravery and good military judgement during the Seven Days Battles and was promoted to an opening as the regiment's colonel in August 1862.

 Colonel York led the 14th Louisiana in the battles of Second Manassas (being wounded a second time), Antietam, and Fredericksburg.
 In the winter and spring of 1863, he returned to Louisiana on recruiting duty to help replenish the dwindling ranks of his regiment.
-He returned in time for the Gettysburg Campaign and the subsequent Bristoe Campaign and Mine Run Campaign.
+He returned in time for the Gettysburg campaign and the subsequent Bristoe Campaign and Mine Run Campaign.

 In 1864, York participated in the battles of the Wilderness and Spotsylvania Court House.
 He was promoted to brigadier general in May and assigned command of the combination of two depleted Louisiana brigades previously led by Harry T. Hays and Leroy A. Stafford.
 Serving in the division of John B. Gordon in Jubal A. Early's Army of the Valley, York fought in many of the battles and skirmishes in Early's Raid on Washington, including the Battle of Monocacy in Maryland.
 He was severely wounded in the Shenandoah Valley at the Battle of Opequon and incapacitated for any further field service.

 After his lengthy recuperation, York was assigned to recruiting duty in various prisoner-of-war camps.
-After the fall of Richmond, York and a small number of troops and artillery successfully defended the Yadkin River Bridge from an attack by Stoneman's Raiders, enabling fleeing President Jefferson Davis to evade capture for some time.
+After the fall of Richmond, York and a small number of troops and artillery successfully defended the Yadkin River Bridge from an attack by Stoneman's Raiders, enabling fleeing President Jefferson Davis to evade capture for some time, when he had reached Salisbury by carriage (because of the many railroads already damaged by Stoneman) on his flight from Greensboro.